frankshearar/Home/[Spec]-MSBuild-restore-target.md

 The project to project entries represent edges in the project graph, restore adds these edges to the restore graph along with the package references to create a full graph of all dependencies for the project when building the lock file.

 Properties such as *RestoreOutputPath* are used by restore to determine where the assets file, generated targets, and generated props.

+## Open issues

+* Could the same msbuild target be used from Visual Studio?
+* msbuild /t:restore solution.sln needs a target in the metaproj